CDCgov/phdi-google-cloud/docs/getting_started.md

 #### Cloud Function Directory Structure

 All Cloud Functions live in the [cloud-functions](https://github.com/CDCgov/phdi-google-cloud/tree/main/cloud-functions) directory.
 The tree below shows a hypoethetical example for a Cloud Function called `myfunction`.
 For Python Cloud Functions, GCP requires that each function have a dedicated directory containing a `main.py` file with the function's entry point along with a `requirements.txt` file specifying all of the function's dependencies.
-The PHDI team believes strongly in the importance of developing well tested code, so we include an additional file with the name `test_<FUNCTION-NAME>.py`.
-In this case `test_myfunction.py` cotains the unit tests for `myfunction`.
+The PHDI team believes strongly in the importance of developing well tested code, so we include an additional file called `test_<FUNCTION-NAME>.py`.
+In this example `test_myfunction.py` cotains the unit tests for `myfunction`.
 The deployment process for `myfunction` simply passes a zip file of the entire directory to GCP.

 ```bash
 cloud-functions/